enolive/pbt-in-real-life/slides.md

 <v-clicks>

-- each property test is executed many times
+- each property test is executed many times (usually 100 iterations)
 - on failure
-- try to find a simpler example
+- try to find a simpler example, via [Shrinking](https://kotest.io/docs/proptest/property-test-shrinking.html)
 - display used seed to deterministically reproduce the error

 </v-clicks>

 ---

-# Can you guess the error?
+# Can you spot the error?

 ```kotlin {all|2,4}
 it("upper cased version of any string has the same length") {